Dani-ms/Dani-ms/README.md

 - 👨🏽‍💻 I’m currently working on Sysmatch;
 - 🌱 I’m currently learning ReactJs and Outsystems;
-- 👯 I’m looking to collaborate on [Handle Path Oz](https://github.com/onimur/handle-path-oz) 🤝;
+- 👯 I’m looking to collaborate on  🤝;
 - 🤔 I’m looking for help with Design Pattern 😭;
 - 💬 Ask me about anything, I am happy to help;
 - ⚡️ Fun-Fact: I have a degree in Design;